- Purchase the complete Expat Arrivals Egypt Guide (PDF)

 For those unfamiliar with the culture and economic landscape of the country, doing business in Egypt can be a daunting and somewhat frustrating process.
 Expats who wish to be successful in Egyptian business will need to spend some time learning and understanding the local culture and cultivating solid relationships with their local counterparts.

-Every step of the business process takes almost twice as long as it would in the West, so we recommend expat entrepreneurs leave plenty of time for negotiations and possible setbacks.
+Every step of the business process in Egypt takes almost twice as long as it would in the West, so we recommend expat entrepreneurs leave plenty of time for negotiations and possible setbacks.
 Those moving to Egypt to set up a business should arrange meetings as far in advance as possible, even before arriving in the country.
 It is also important to confirm the meeting close to the time.

-The official language in Egypt is Arabic.
-However, English is widely spoken and understood in the business world.
+The official language in Egypt is Arabic, but English is also widely spoken and understood in the business world.

 Women are underrepresented in Egyptian companies, but expat women are usually respected in business circles.
-However, they will be expected to dress and behave more conservatively than they would in the West.
+That said, they will be expected to dress and behave more conservatively than they would in the West.

 The most common greeting is a handshake.
 Close associates may kiss one another on the cheek.
-If a male expat greets a woman, it is best to wait for her to initiate a handshake and, if she doesn’t, greet her with a slight nod of the head.
+If a male expat greets a woman, it is best to wait for her to initiate a handshake and, if she doesn’t, greet her with a slight nod of the head instead.

 Business culture in Egypt